-The Board of Directors is the highest decision-making body of the company after the General Meeting.
-According to the Swedish Companies Act, the Board of Directors is responsible for the organisation and management of the company's affairs, which means that the Board of Directors is responsible for, among other things, setting targets and strategies, securing processes and systems for evaluation of targets, continuously assessing the company's financial results and position, and evaluating the operational management.
+Meetings may be convened.
+According to the company's Articles as Corporate ent Governance Remuneration management of the company's affairs, which means that the Board of Directors is responsible for, among other things, setting targets and strategies, securing processes and systems for evaluation of targets, continuously assessing the company's financial results and position, and evaluating the operational management.
 Furthermore, the Board of Directors is responsible for ensuring that accurate information is given to the company's shareholders, that the company complies with laws and regulations and that the company develops and implements internal policies and ethical guidelines.
 Moreover, the Board of Directors is responsible for ensuring that annual and interim reports are prepared in a timely manner.
 The Board of Directors also appoints the company's CEO.